The bell rang loudly, waking Peter up. His bleary-eyed face snapped up from his elbows.

 “Peter!”
 Eun screeched.
 “It smells like hobo bukkake!”

 Peter shrugged.
 “Whatever.
 You just—”

-Kaelee’s speaker-amplified voice cut him off: “Cross your legs and take a seat.
+Kaelee’s speaker-amplified voice cut him off.
+“Cross your legs and take a seat.
 Deep breaths.
-Deeeep breaths…take note of how you’re feeling…don’t judge, just observe…”
+Deeeep breaths…check in with your body…don’t judge, just observe…”

-In a few minutes, students were flowing through a sequence combining down-dog, sun salutations, and chaturanga pushups.
-Peter followed along, pushing his lanky muscles as hard as he could.
-The space around him was maintained throughout—no one wanted a whiff of his unspeakable evil.
+In a few minutes, the students were doing down-dog, sun salutations, and chaturanga pushups.
+Peter followed dutifully along, pushing his lanky muscles as hard as he could.
+The space around him was maintained throughout—no one could bear his olfactory evil.

 Calm settled across the gym.
 Inhale, exhale, contract, extend…it all flowed effortlessly together.
-The students’ anxiety dimmed and faded…they became lost in a soothing rhythm of focus and release, focus and release.
+The students’ anxiety dimmed and faded, lost in a soothing rhythm of focus and release.
 Everyone was chill; everyone was tranquil.

 Everyone except for Peter Lee.

-Peter’s anger built and peaked—he dropped down and started knocking out pushups.
-Spittle flew from his lips as he shoved and grunted, veins bulging and pulsing around his rage-narrowed eyes.
-When he switched to burpees, his face quickly turned an alarming shade of red.
+Peter’s anger built and peaked; he dropped down and started knocking out pushups.
+Spittle flew from his lips as he shoved and grunted.
+When he switched to burpees, his face turned beet-red.
 As he clapped his hands at the top of each rep, he yelled, “FUCK YOU!”